benblasco/fedoralaptop/README.md

 http://blog.calibre-ebook.com/2017/01/how-to-backup-move-and-export-your.html
 - Complete a backup of the user's entire home directory
 Note: refer to files under ~/rsync/ for reference
-- Get a snapshot of all Firefox and Chrome extensions
+- Firefox
     - Backup the configuration of "auto tab discard" firefox extension
-- Get a snapshot of all Gnome extensions
-- Backup your FoxyProxy configuration (Firefox/Chrome)
+    - Backup the configuration of "FoxyProxy" firefox extension
       Note: This is checked into github under files/foxyproxy
     - Backup bookmarks and settings using Firefox Sync
+- Synchronise Joplin Notes
+- Synchronise your Gnome Extensions with Extensions Sync at https://extensions.gnome.org/extension/1486/extensions-sync/
 - Check for new versions of any downloaded packages e.g. bluejeans, vpn clients etc.
 - Update this playbook with all of the above wherever possible, and check it in